Red Bull Racing: 2014 season

 Daniel Ricciardo won three races in 2014 with the Red Bull RB10.

 Infiniti Red Bull started the season with reigning World Champion Sebastian Vettel and Daniel Ricciardo who replaced Mark Webber after he had announced in 2013 that he would be moving to Porsche in the World Endurance Championship for 2014.

-In pre-season testing, it became clear, not just from Red Bull, but other Renault teams that the Renault engine was very unreliable and down on power compared to the Ferrari and Mercedes engines.
+In pre-season testing, it became clear that the Renault engine was very unreliable and down on power compared to the Ferrari and Mercedes engines.
 Renault struggled to get the new hybrid engine to function properly all through testing with the combustion engine, the kinetic recovery system, and the turbo all unable to work as one.